 What’s at stake for kids if Congress doesn’t pass Build Back Better

-Aubrey Edwards-Luce, Averi Pakulis, Cara Baldari, Carrie Fitzgerald, Conor Sasner, Elaine Dalpiaz, Haley Winter, Kathy Sacco, Michelle Dallafior, Miriam Abaya, Olivia Gomez, First Focus Campaign for ChildrenChild Care Early Childhood Education Federal Budget Health Housing & Homelessness Nutrition Poverty & Family Economics Racial Equity
+Aubrey Edwards-Luce, Averi Pakulis, Cara Baldari, Carrie Fitzgerald (Former Staff), Conor Sasner, Elaine Dalpiaz, Haley Winter, Kathy Sacco, Michelle Dallafior, Miriam Abaya, Olivia Gomez, First Focus Campaign for ChildrenChild Care Early Childhood Education Federal Budget Health Housing & Homelessness Nutrition Poverty & Family Economics Racial Equity

 As negotiations have stalled and the fate of the Build Back Better Act hangs in the balance, children stand to lose access to monthly payments, healthcare, nutrition assistance, and other critical support that endangers their physical health and economic security.
 The negative reverberations of the pandemic continue to be strongest for families with children who were already struggling to make ends meet, with communities of color bearing the brunt of this hardship.